byterubpay/byterub-site/_posts/2015-01-05-byterub-missive-2014-year-in-review.md

 As an open-source project, ByteRub is built on the back of volunteers, contributors, and donations.
 So let's start with a financial report.

-For donations received over the year: we received 21 636.40655 XMR spread over 4343 transactions, and 8.04559 BTC spread over 25 transactions.
-Thus our average XMR donation is around 5 XMR, and our average BTC donation is around 0.32 BTC.
-As most of our costs are BTC based, XMR donations were traded into BTC where necessary (typically through OTC trades and not on-market), giving us a rough total of all receipts of 39.536205689 BTC (in XMR donations) + 8.04559 BTC (in BTC donations) = 47.581795689 BTC.
+For donations received over the year: we received 21 636.40655 BTR spread over 4343 transactions, and 8.04559 BTC spread over 25 transactions.
+Thus our average BTR donation is around 5 BTR, and our average BTC donation is around 0.32 BTC.
+As most of our costs are BTC based, BTR donations were traded into BTC where necessary (typically through OTC trades and not on-market), giving us a rough total of all receipts of 39.536205689 BTC (in BTR donations) + 8.04559 BTC (in BTC donations) = 47.581795689 BTC.

-Expenditure for the year comprised of 3 totals as some costs could not be settled in BTC or were preferably settled in XMR.
-Our expenditure was 190.513492 BTC + 1 891.31 XMR + US $5 732.80, which is around the 212 BTC mark.
+Expenditure for the year comprised of 3 totals as some costs could not be settled in BTC or were preferably settled in BTR.
+Our expenditure was 190.513492 BTC + 1 891.31 BTR + US $5 732.80, which is around the 212 BTC mark.
 Thus the shortfall of 164.5 BTC was paid out of the Core Team's own pockets in the hopes of recovering the funds later on (ie. just in case anyone was wondering, not only do the core team not get paid at all, but we've put a significant amount of funds into ByteRub).

 So, what did our ~212 BTC get spent on over the year?
 Or, in other words, what did we accomplish?
 Here's a bit of a taste before we dig into the nitty-gritty: